Chicken Split Pea Soup

 - Cholesterol: 103 mg

-Recipe originally published in September 2015, updated March 2020 with additional photos and information.
+Recipe originally published in September 2015, but since been updated with additional photos and information.
 No change to the recipe.

 Absolutely delicious!
 My only difference was that I used red potatoes with peeling on.
 This is soooo good.